 - In a small bowl, beat egg yolks until light and lemon colored, about 3 minutes.
 In a large bowl, cream butter and sugar.
 Fold in yolks.
-Combine the flour, baking powder and salt; add to the creamed mixture alternately with lemon juice and peel, stirring just until combined.
+Combine the flour, baking powder and salt; add to the creamed mixture alternately with lemon juice and zest, stirring just until combined.
 Beat egg whites until stiff peaks form; fold into batter.

 - Fill greased or paper-lined miniature muffin cups two-thirds full.
 Combine topping ingredients; sprinkle over muffins.
 Bake at 350° for 14-16 minutes or until a toothpick inserted in the center comes out clean.
 Cool in the pan for 10 minutes before removing to a wire racks.
 Yield: 2 dozen.